episerver-services/saas-cms-fe-starter/docs/testing-strategy.md

 The test frameworks are fully operational.
 Unit test coverage includes **VB bridge hooks**, **draft mode**, and **core rendering utilities**.
 BDD and E2E suites are baseline-complete and ready to expand.
+Middleware validation and `generateMetadata()` behaviour now partially covered by Jest.

 📌 Additional coverage can be scaled up as CMS integration resumes.